Services & advice

 The Building Code of Australia (BCA) is a uniform set of technical provisions for the design and construction of buildings and other structures throughout Australia.

 It’s produced and maintained by the Australian Building Codes Board (ABCB), whose primary aim is to achieve nationally consistent, minimum standards.
 They do this through the National Construction Code (NCC), which is made up of both the Building Code of Australia (Volumes 1 and 2) and the Plumbing Code of Australia (Volume 3).

 Given the code’s evolving nature, it’s important to stay on top of key changes that happen each year, to ensure you price building work to comply with the code, and ultimately avoid contractual disputes.

 The BCA is supported by a number of reference documents, which provide specific detail on compliance and include a number of Australian Standards.

-It must be read in conjunction with the Building Act, which is published in two volumes:
+It must be read in conjunction with the Building Code of Australia, which is published in two volumes: